-.
-In this comparison, we will compare Personal Capital vs Ally Invest Advisors to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Personal Capital vs Ally Invest Advisors to see which robo-advisor is best.

 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Ally Invest Advisors received a rating of 4.00 stars over Personal Capital's 3.00 stars.